Hierosoft/rotocanvas/doc/development/training-disclosure.md

 - 2025-02-13
 - This only affects fdist and a few lines of testing (3D etc) write some tests for a distance formula called idist that accepts 2 points.
 Each point is a Python list.

+## output-reader.py
+Draw this as ascii art:

+- paste output from program (commented print line)

+Actually use 0 and 1

+Write a tkinter canvas program with File Open menu that opens json files and when one is opened, assume it is a dict.
+First fill the canvas with gray.
+Iterate the pairs.
+The key is a string, and should be split by "," to get coordinates, converted to an int pair.
+If the value is True, draw black at the coordinates, otherwise draw white.
+Here is an example input file: {

+- paste new (partial JSON) output

+Now assume that instead of true and false, there will be a float value from 0 to 1.
+Create a gray pixel of the value.